synw/sqlcool/docs/db_ops.rst

 Optionnal parameters:

-:preserveColumns: *List<String>* a list of columns to preserve: the data in these columns will not be updated.
+:preserveColumns: *List<String>* a list of columns to preserve, the data in these columns will not be updated.
 Note: the `indexColumn` parameter is required when using this method (used to retrieve the existing data).
 :indexColumn: *String* the reference index column use to retrieve existing data in case of preserve
 :verbose: *bool* ``true`` or ``false``

 Join